-Dedication Service of Communion Drapes Bethel A.M.E.
+Dedication Service of Communion Drapes, Bethel African Methodist Episcopal (A.M.E.)
 Church

 Item